syncfusion-content/blazor-docs/blazor/diagram/user-handle.md

 ### How to provide a template to userhandle

 You can define user handle style using a template in the [UserHandleTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramTemplates.html#Syncfusion_Blazor_Diagram_DiagramTemplates_UserHandleTemplate) at the tag level.
 The template will be rendered when the PathData and ImageUrl properties of the userhandle are not defined.
 However, if either PathData or ImageUrl is defined, then template will not be rendered as they take precedence.
-The following code explains how to define a template for the fixeduserhandle.
+The following code explains how to define a template for the fixed user handle.

 ```cshtml
 @using Syncfusion.Blazor.Diagram